Pin Classes I: Growth Rates: Appendix

 \subsubsection{Case $1$: First point in the second quadrant is in the outer region}

-In this case, we may (or may not) begin by oscillating in the first quadrant for any length: if there is an oscillation of length $\geq 2$ this will ensure that the first point placed in the second quadrant will be in the outer region (it will be the second-highest point placed so far, and so will be above $p_{1}$, the first point placed, which is in the outer region); if not, we shall simply make this assumption for now.
+In this case, we may or may not begin by oscillating in the first quadrant for any length.
+If there is an oscillation of length $\geq 2$ this will ensure that the first point placed in the second quadrant will be in the outer region (it will be the second-highest point placed so far, and so will be above $p_{1}$, the first point placed, which is in the outer region).
+If, on the other hand, we leave the first quadrant on the second step, the second point may or may not be in the outer region.
+For now, we assume that the first point placed in the second quadrant is in the outer region (regardless of whether there is an oscillation of length greater than $1$ in the first quadrant) and deal with the the case in which it is in the inner region as Case $2$, below.
 We thus have a permutation that looks like that in Fig. \ref{fig:boxdec3}.

-We note that the inner regions of the first, second and fourth quadrants (shaded in red in Fig. \ref{fig:boxdec3}) are now inaccesible: there are now at least two points in the outer region of the upper half-plane, and because any new point in the upper half-plane must be either the highest or second-highest placed so far, it is now impossible to place any points below those two, hence the inner region of the upper half-plane will remain empty.
-A similar argument shows that the inner region of the right-halt plane is now also inaccesible: if we had oscillated in the first quadrant initially then there are now at least two points to the right of the inner region in the right half-plane, and the argument goes through exactly as before.
-If we went directly to the second quadrant with our second point then there would be only one point to the right of the inner region so far, but in order to place anything in the right half-plane again we would need to take a right step, which would create a second, thus rendering the inner region of the right half-plane again inaccesible.
-In any case, the only part of the inner region which is now accesible is in the third quadrant, so we must be aiming to end up there.
+We note that the inner regions of the first, second and fourth quadrants (shaded in blue in Fig. \ref{fig:boxdec3}) are now inaccessible: there are now at least two points in the outer region of the upper half-plane, and because any new point in the upper half-plane must be either the highest or second-highest placed so far, it is now impossible to place any points below those two, hence the inner region of the upper half-plane will remain empty.
+A similar argument shows that the inner region of the right-half plane is now also inaccessible: if we had oscillated in the first quadrant initially then there are now at least two points to the right of the inner region in the right half-plane, and the argument goes through exactly as before.
+If we went directly to the second quadrant with our second point then there would be only one point to the right of the inner region so far, but in order to place anything in the right half-plane again we would need to take a right step, which would create a second point to the right of the inner region, thus rendering the inner region of the right half-plane again inaccessible.
+In any case, the only part of the inner region which is now accessible is in the third quadrant, so we must be aiming to end up there.

-If, after placing our first point in the second quadrant, we took either an upward step or a downward step into the outer region of the third quadrant, then the whole of the inner region would be rendered inaccesbile, by the same argument as in the previous paragraph.
+If, after placing our first point in the second quadrant, we took either an upward step or a downward step into the outer region of the third quadrant, then the whole of the inner region would be rendered inaccessbile, by the same argument as in the previous paragraph.
 Hence we must now take a downstep into the inner region of the third quadrant, as in Fig. \ref{fig:boxdec4}.